Sorting algorithm

-For optimum efficiency, the input data should be stored in a data structure which allows random access rather than one that allows only sequential access.
+Although some algorithms are designed for sequential access, the highest-performing algorithms assume data is stored in a data structure which allows random access.

 History and concepts

 From the beginning of computing, the sorting problem has attracted a great deal of research, perhaps due to the complexity of solving it efficiently despite its simple, familiar statement.
 Among the authors of early sorting algorithms around 1951 was Betty Holberton, who worked on ENIAC and UNIVAC.
 Bubble sort was analyzed as early as 1956.
 Asymptotically optimal algorithms have been known since the mid-20th century – new algorithms are still being invented, with the widely used Timsort dating to 2002, and the library sort being first published in 2006.

-Comparison sorting algorithms have a fundamental requirement of Ω(n log n) comparisons (some input sequences will require a multiple of n log n comparisons, where n is the number of elements in the array to be sorted).
+Comparison sorting algorithms have a fundamental requirement of n log n - 1.4427n + O(log n) comparisons.
 Algorithms not based on comparisons, such as counting sort, can have better performance.

 Sorting algorithms are prevalent in introductory computer science classes, where the abundance of algorithms for the problem provides a gentle introduction to a variety of core algorithm concepts, such as big O notation, divide-and-conquer algorithms, data structures such as heaps and binary trees, randomized algorithms, best, worst and average case analysis, time–space tradeoffs, and upper and lower bounds.

-Sorting small arrays optimally (in fewest comparisons and swaps) or fast (i.e. taking into account machine specific details) is still an open research problem, with solutions only known for very small arrays (<20 elements).
+Sorting small arrays optimally (in the fewest comparisons and swaps) or fast (i.e. taking into account machine-specific details) is still an open research problem, with solutions only known for very small arrays (<20 elements).
 Similarly optimal (by various definitions) sorting on a parallel machine is an open research topic.